LarsGrevelink/php-simple-jwt/README.md

 ## Parsing tokens

 This part should be easy as  🍰.
 Just throw in your stringified token and it should be ready to use after parsing.
-If a given token is not parseable, an `InvalidFormatException` is thrown.
-In case a part of the token cannot be parsed it will default back to the default of `null`.
+If the given token or a part of the token cannot be properly parsed or decoded, an `InvalidFormatException` is thrown.

 ```php
 use LGrevelink\SimpleJWT\Token;